Skip to content

 Compared to buying ready-made soaps from the store, making natural soap at home offers many advantages:

-3. Economic savings - in the long run, homemade soaps can be more economical
+3. Economic savings - In the long run, homemade soaps can be more economical

-• Digital thermometer - for accurate measurement during melting and cooling
+• Digital thermometer - For accurate measurement during melting and cooling

 How to Make Natural Soap: 3 Common Techniques

-Step 5 - Pour into silicone molds and cover.
+Step 5 - Pour into silicone molds and cover

-Step 6 - Wait 24-48 hours, remove from the mold, cut (if necessary) and leave to dry and ripen for 4-6 weeks.
+Step 6 - Wait 24-48 hours, unmold, cut (if necessary), and leave to dry and cure for 4-6 weeks

 Advantages:

-• Preservation of the properties of oils and additives
+• Preservation of oil and additive properties

 • Smooth and pleasant texture